 - 1 tablespoon vanilla extract

 - Your favourite cookie dough recipe, formed into tiny balls.
 I used this recipe.
-Place in balls in freezer until ready to use
+Place the balls in the freezer until you are ready to use them.

-- Heat the milk, salt and sugar in a saucepan, add vanilla bean and seeds.
-Cover and let infuse for 1 hour.
+- Heat the milk, salt and sugar in a saucepan.
+Add the vanilla bean and seeds then cover and let the milk infuse for 1 hour.

-- Pour cream into a large bowl and place a fine strainer overtop.
+- Pour the cream into a large bowl and place a fine strainer over the top.
 Set aside.

-- Mix together egg yolks.
-Rewarm milk then slowly add warmed milk to egg yolks.
-Stir to combine then pour back into saucepan.
+- Whisk the egg yolks together in a medium-sized bowl.
+Remove the vanilla bean from the milk then gently rewarm it.
+Slowly add the warmed milk to egg yolks.
+Stir to combine then pour the milk back into the saucepan.

-- Strain thickened milk into cream.
-Add vanilla extra and stir to combine.
+- Strain the thickened milk into the cream.
+Add the vanilla extract and stir to combine.

-- Place in fridge until completely cool then follow your ice cream maker’s directions to freeze ice cream.
+- Place the cream in the fridge until it is completely cold, and then follow your ice cream maker’s directions to freeze ice cream.

-- Stir in cookie dough after ice cream is made.
+- Stir in chunks of the cookie dough after the ice cream is made.